Get insider access

 Yes

-The LG B2 can interpolate lower-frame-rate content up to 120 fps.
+The TV can interpolate low frame rate content up to 120 fps.
 Like most TVs, it works well with slower scenes but struggles to keep up with fast-paced content.
-It doesn't stop interpolating even when the action gets busy, but it doesn't look as bad as some other TVs.
+It doesn't stop interpolating even when the action gets busy, but it doesn't look as bad as other TVs.

 5.0